Any early shocks? Sutton's World Cup predictions

 Sutton also picks his two teams to go through from each group into the knockout stage.

-He is backing Brazil to win the World Cup, believes England will reach the quarter-finals and thinks Wales will not get out of their group.
+He is backing France to win the World Cup, believes England will reach the quarter-finals and thinks Wales will not get out of their group.

 GROUP A